 DAMAs are managed by local state/territory governments and are generally sought either by planning commissions or regional authorities.

-There are currently the following regional DAMA agreements in effect:
+The following regional DAMA agreements are currently in effect:

 The Global Talent Scheme allows accredited employer sponsors to fill a small number of niche, highly-skilled roles, where business needs cannot be met under existing skilled entry programs.